aio-libs/aiozmq/docs/rpc.rst

 Every object that can be passed to :func:`json.dump` can be passed to :func:`msgpack.dump` also.
 The same for unpacking.

+The only difference is: *aiozmq.rpc* converts all :class:`lists
+<list>` to :class:`tuples <tuple>`.

+The reasons is are:

+  * you never need to modify given list as it is your *incoming* value.
+If you still need to use :class:`list` data type you can easy do it by ``list(val)`` call.
+  * tuples a bit faster for unpacking.
+  * tuple can be a *key* in :class:`dict`, so you can pack something like ``{(1,2): 'a'}`` and unpack it on other side without any error.
+Lists cannot be *keys* in dicts, they are unhashable.

+    This is the main reason for choosing tuples.
+Unfortunatelly msgpack gives no way to mix tuples and lists in the same pack.

 But sometimes you want to call remote side with *non-plain-json* arguments.

 :class:`datetime.datetime` is a good example.